-Create a Foolproof System for Keeping Track of Rental Property Expenses
+Create a Foolproof System for Tracking Rental Property Expenses

-In military life, "Expect the unexpected!" becomes a way of life.
-Just when you think you've found a great place to settle, unexpected military orders can show up.
+In the military, "Expect the unexpected!" becomes a way of life.
+For example, just when you think you've found a great place to settle and call home, unexpected PCS orders can show up and throw off your plan.

-Ultimately, as a rental property owner, your goal is to adhere to IRS regulations, keep your business running legally, and earn some profit beyond your mortgage payment.
+Ultimately, as an owner of investment properties, your goal is to adhere to IRS tax regulations, keep your business running legally, and earn some profit beyond your mortgage payment.

 - Mortgage interest